Viktor Orbán: Policy and views

-Other commentators, however, noted that the European migrant crisis, coupled with continued Islamist terrorism in the European Union, have popularized Orbán's nationalist, protectionist policies among European conservative leaders.
-"Once ostracized" by Europe's political elite, writes Politico, Orbán "is now the talisman of Europe's mainstream right."
-As other Visegrád Group leaders, Orbán opposes any compulsory EU long-term quota on redistribution of migrants.
+The European migrant crisis, coupled with continued Islamist terrorism in the European Union, have popularized Orbán's nationalist, protectionist policies among European conservative leaders.
+"Once ostracized" by Europe's political elite, writes Politico, Orbán "is now the talisman of Europe's mainstream right".

-He wrote in the Frankfurter Allgemeine Zeitung: "Europe's response is madness.
-We must acknowledge that the European Union's misguided immigration policy is responsible for this situation."
-He also demanded an official EU list of "safe countries" to which migrants can be returned.
-According to Orbán, Turkey should be considered a safe third country.

-As mentioned above, Orbán has promoted the Great Replacement conspiracy theory.
+Orbán has promoted the Great Replacement conspiracy theory.
 In a 2018 speech, he stated: "I think there are many people who would like to see the end of Christian Europe, and they believe that if they replace its cultural subsoil, if they bring in millions of people from new ethnic groups which are not rooted in Christian culture, then they will transform Europe according to their conception."

-During a press conference in January 2019, Orbán praised Brazil's president Jair Bolsonaro, saying that currently "the most apt definition of modern Christian democracy can be found in Brazil, not in Europe."
+During a press conference in January 2019, Orbán praised Brazil's then president Jair Bolsonaro, saying that currently "the most apt definition of modern Christian democracy can be found in Brazil, not in Europe".